gtorrent/gtorrent-core/spec.md

 Returns the current upload rate of the torrent.

+- `string getTextUploadRate()`

+Returns the current upload rate as a string.

 - `unsigned int getDownloadRate()`

 Returns the current download rate of the torrent

+- `string getTextDownloadRate()`

+Returns the current download rate as a string.

 - `unsigned int getPPMProgress()`